 Our own natural environment provides many healing properties—in this module, we take a moment to reflect on what’s available to us in the places where we live.
 We’ll discuss the healing properties of resources like natural hot springs and medicinal baths made using plants and herbs, along with more practice to improve the students’ newfound knowledge and skills.

-In the final module, we provide even more practice with different “volunteer clients”, a great opportunity for gaining more confidence in applying the complementary health therapies under the supervision and direction of the teacher.
+We provide even more practice with different “volunteer clients”, a great opportunity for gaining more confidence in applying the complementary health therapies under the supervision and direction of the teacher.
 Besides therapy practice, we also learn more about treatment schedules and documentation.
-Finally, there is an exam testing the theoretical and practical knowledge you have gained during the course.

 This diploma course on Tibetan Traditional Medicine does not fulfill the requirements set out by Austrian law to be officially considered professional health care education.
 If you are a participant of the program and healthcare professional, and are considering implementing or providing Tibetan Traditional Medicine therapies in your professional practice, please be aware that it is your responsibility to make sure you’re following the law for practicing medicine in your own country, state, and/or municipality.